idrinth-thalui/core/dialogue/location-type/idrinthFollowerDialoguePlaceTypeMineIdle.md

 - Looks like hard work.
 I prefer swinging my sword.
 - What kind of ore is found in this mine?
 - You want to dig for some ore?
+- Being a miner is hard work.
+- Most miners are better fighters than you think - mining gives you powerful arms.
+- A hard work, but rewarding.
+- Mining is as much an art as swordfighting.
+You need to move correctly for the best results.
+- Digging up rare ores can be lucrative.
+- Some mines are too narrow for me.
+- I always have to look out for low ceilings...
+- Many look down on miners.
+I do not.
+- I do not understand why miners are looked down.
+Without them I would not have my blade and armour.
+- Buy miners a drink, and you hear the strangest stories.
+Some might even be true.